openstack/charm-glance/README.md

 assume a pre-existing Ceph cluster (see the [ceph-mon][ceph-mon-charm] and [ceph-osd][ceph-osd-charm] charms).

-Here, Glance is deployed to a container on machine '1' and related to the Ceph cluster via the ceph-mon charm:
+Here, Glance is deployed to a new container on machine '1' and related to the Ceph cluster via the ceph-mon charm:

     juju deploy --to lxd:1 glance
     juju add-relation glance:ceph ceph-mon:client